jrodilla/moodle-adaptable_langfiles/readme.txt

 Licensing
 -------------------------------------
 Adaptable and the language files are licensed under the GPL v3 (GNU General Public License).
-You can find a complete licence copy in: http://www.gnu.org/licenses
+You can find a complete licence copy in: http://www.gnu.org/licenses or inside the lang folder.